Clarifications

 Strategies to Support Tiered Instruction

-- Teacher provides a geoboard for students to make a series of closed shapes, following instructions like make a closed shape with three straight sides and three corners or a closed shaped with 5 straight sides and 5 corners.
-Students use the geoboard and draw a picture of the shape.
-Teacher asks questions like, “How did you know to make this shape?” to draw attention to the defining attributes.
-It may be helpful to have students compare their shapes with other students.
+- The teacher may say, “Make a closed shape with three straight sides and three vertices.” or “Make a closed shaped with 5 straight sides and 5 vertices.”
+Students use the geoboard to create the shape.
+Teacher can ask questions like, “How did you know to make this shape?” to draw attention to the defining attributes.
+It may be helpful to have students compare their shapes with other students so they can see that different answers are possible.

 - Example: